yorickdowne/ethstaker-deposit-cli/docs/src/quick_setup.md

 **Windows users:** You should replace `./deposit` with `deposit.exe` to run properly.

 **MacOS users:** In order to run from the terminal, you must first open the file to bypass MacOS code signing issues.
 Do so by right clicking the `deposit` file and then selecting `Open`.

+**Linux users:** On Unix-based systems, keystores and the deposit_data*.json have 440/-r--r----- file permissions (user & group read only).
+This improves security by limiting which users and processes that have access to these files.
+If you are getting permission denied errors when handling your keystores, consider changing which user/group owns the file (with chown) or, if need be, change the file permissions with chmod.

 Determine which command best suites what you would like to accomplish: